 Configuring Table Storage¶

-Storage for temporary tables in QDS Hive is always in HDFS/Hadoop.
+Storage for temporary tables in QDS Hive is always in HDFS.
 Similarly, storage for external tables is relatively simple to understand.
 The user can explicitly list the entire location.
-So you have to only worry about configuring the S3 storage for regular tables.
+So you have to only worry about configuring the Cloud storage for regular tables.

-As part of setting up an account, you can set a default location in S3, and credentials used to access (read/write/list) this location.
+As part of setting up an account, you can set a default location in your Cloud storage, with the credentials needed to access (read/write/list) this location.
 QDS creates regular tables in a subdirectory of this location.
 (Other subdirectories under the same folder are used to store logs and results).
 Locations for external tables can specify credentials as part of the location URL.
 However, this is only required if external table locations are not accessible using the storage credentials specified in the account.

 To help you get started, for each account, Qubole creates some read-only tables, by default.
-These tables are backed by a public requester-pays bucket in Amazon.
-The tables created right now are as follows:
+These tables are backed by a public requester-pays bucket in AWS.
+The tables are as follows:

 Large data sets are typically divided into directories.
 Directories map to partitions in Hive.
 Currently, partitions in Hive must be populated manually using the following command (picking up from the previous create external table example):